SatriaAdhiPradana/satriaadhipradana.github.io/_pages/archive-layout-with-adhi-content.md

 ---
-title: "Archive Layout with Content"
+title: "Archive Layout with Adhi Content"
 layout: archive
-permalink: /archive-layout-with-content/
+permalink: /archive-layout-with-adhi-content/
 ---

 A variety of common markup showing how the theme styles them.